FDio/vpp/src/vnet/ip/reass/reassembly.rst

 Both reassembly types deal with fragments arriving on different workers via handoff mechanism.
 All reassembly contexts are stored in pools.
 Bihash mapping 5-tuple key to a value containing pool index and thread index is used for lookups.
-When a lookup finds an existing reasembly on a different thread, it hands off the fragment to that thread.
+When a lookup finds an existing reassembly on a different thread, it hands off the fragment to that thread.
 If lookup fails, a new reassembly context is created and current worker becomes owner of that context.
 Further fragments received on other worker